yeeern1217/Great-AI-Hackathon-Legal-Chatbot/README.md

-# Sembang-Law!
+# SembangLaw!

-Sembang-Law! is a web-based application that provides legal assistance to users.
+SembangLaw! is a web-based application that provides legal assistance to users.
 It leverages AI to answer legal questions, analyze contracts, and connect users with legal experts.

 ## Features